akansal1/bokeh/sphinx/source/docs/user_guide_ar.rst

 system constructs the proper low-level function combinations.

-There are currently three recipes
+There are currently three recipes:

 - **heatmap:**
   Heatmap converts a plot of points into a plot of densities.